claucece/Anonymous-Credentials-Meeting/index.md

 # Information

+The event will happen on Friday, 15th, at 16.00 CET (10.00 EST).
 The event will be entirely virtual, over Zoom.
+The zoom link will be posted here.

-The meeting will happen for at least 30 min but can go for as long as wanted.
+The meeting will happen for an hour.

 ## Schedule

-There is no schedule set up in stone, but the main ideas to discuss are:

-* Privacy Pass: its status and related ideas
-* Other use cases for anonymous credentials
+The agenda will look like this:

-* Adding metadata to anonymous credentials
+* Introduction to the meeting
-* External verifiability of anonymous credentials
+* Current uses cases of anonymous credentials
+* Discussion

 # Registration